 Felipe Silva received the honorable mention for Agriculture and Applied Economics Association Land, Water and Environmental Economics Section Outstanding Poster Award for his poster entitled “The Effect of Technical Change and Public Expenditure on the Tradeoff Between the Brazilian Amazon Forest and Agricultural Commodities” presented at the AAEA annual meetings in Chicago.

 Nadeeka Weerasekara presented her research work on “Do regulations on fishery resource management affect spatial competition among processors” at the Heartland Environment and Resource Economics Workshop at the University of Illinois at Urbana-Champaign.

-Matt Stockton is part of a multi-disciplinary project, Testing Ag Performance Solutions.
-TAPS is currently hosting a farm management competition where producers and university scientists will compete for the most profitable farm, highest input (water and nitrogen) use efficiency, and greatest grain yield.
-He was also named a Center for Great Plains Studies fellow.
+Matt Stockton was part of a multi-disciplinary project, Testing Ag Performance Solutions.
+TAPS hosted a farm management competition where producers and university scientists competed for the most profitable farm, highest input (water and nitrogen) use efficiency, and greatest grain yield.